 Look For The Magic Words

 To find authentic gelato, look for it labeled as artigianale (artisanal) and fatto a casa (made in-house).
-However, know though that there is not an industry-wide organization that regulates the use of these terms so it’s not a guaranteed way to find the best gelato in Italy.
-For example, some gelaterie will say theirs is made on-site, but they still use a powder mix.
+However, no industry-wide organization regulates the use of these terms, so it’s not a guaranteed way to find the best gelato in Italy.
+For example, some gelaterie will say theirs is made on-site but still use a powder mix.

 Luckily, the ingredients list won’t lie.
 Good gelato shops demonstrate their commitment to quality by putting a list of ingredienti on display (if you don’t spot a list, ask).
 Avoid places using ingredients like artificial flavorings, colorings, and vegetable oils.